wilfredinni/python-cheatsheet/docs/cheatsheet/reading-and-writing-files.md

 Reading and Writing Files
 </base-title>

+For a more in-depth look at file and directory path manipulation, see the <router-link to="/cheatsheet/file-directory-path">File and directory Paths</router-link> page.

 ## The file Reading/Writing process

 To read/write to a file in Python, you will want to use the `with`